purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 Bit of a walk at the other end of Fashion Valley's parking lot:
 [P.F.
 Chiang's][pfc]. 🍜 Family-friendly chain offering creative takes on Chinese fare in a striking space.
-PurpleDiane says *Take a car/Lyft to some of the Chinese restaurants listed below.*
+PurpleDiane says *Take a car/Lyft to some of the Chinese restaurants listed below.*<br />
+**Edited:** I have to admit I hadn't eaten at P.F.
+Chang's in a very long time, and I was not impressed at that time.
+Some friends who are fans were unhappy that I implied the food wasn't good and took me to dinner there.
+While the other Chinese places I list below are more authentic, I have to admit that the food there now is very very good, so don't reject it on my behalf!

 ### Old Town area

 San Diego's Old Town is 5 stops **west** from the Rio Vista trolley stop.
-This is the old historic district; largely a tourist trap, however, it's still a fun place to visit.
+This is the old historic district; largely a "tourist trap", however, it's still a fun place to visit.

 [Barra Barra Saloon][barra] 🌶 🌮 Great Mexican food and large selection of tequila.